Also known as: Lump in the groin, Inguinal lymphadenopathy, Localized lymphadenopathy-groin, Bubo or Lymphadenopathy

-The doctor will examine you and may feel the lymph nodes in your groin area.
+The health care provider will examine you and may feel the lymph nodes in your groin area.
 A genital or pelvic examination may be done.

-The doctor will ask questions about your medical history and symptoms, such as:
+You will be asked questions about your medical history and symptoms, such as:

-The doctor may also ask you detailed questions about your sexual activities.
+The health care provider may also ask you detailed questions about your sexual activities.

 Tests that may be done include:

 Armitage JO.
 Approach to the patient with lymphadenopathy and splenomegaly.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier.
-2007: chap 174.
+24th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 171.

-Camitta BM.
+Tower RL II, Camitta BM.
 Lymphadenopathy.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th Ed.
-Philadelphia, Pa: Saunders Elsevier; 2007: chap 490.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 484.